zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

     Look at the log file "/u01/app/oracle/cfgtoollogs/dbca/OMFCDB1/OMFCDB1.log" for further details.
     ```

-2. View the `$ORACLE_HOME/network/admin/listener.ora` file and verify that DBCA added the listener information.
-There should be an entry for `LISTENER_OMFCDB1`.
+2. View the `listener.ora` file and verify that DBCA added the listener information for `LISTENER_OMFCDB1`.

     Dynamic service registration does not make use of the `listener.ora` file; however, your listeners needs to be listed in this file if you want to manage them with the Listener Control Utility.